LukasKnuth/lknuth.dev/content/writings/persistent_storage_cowards.md

 }
 ```

-Even though the configuration format is YAML, we don't have to write it ourselves!
+Even though the configuration format is YAML, I don't have to write it myself!
-Instead, we can use the normal object notation of HCL and let `yamlencode` do the dirty work.
+Instead, I use the normal object notation of HCL and let `yamlencode` do the dirty work.
 The configuration is then mounted into the Litestream sidecar.

-At this point we have continuous replication of data set up.
+At this point the continuous replication of data is set up.
-But now if the App restarts, we're starting with an empty database.
+But now if the App restarts, it's starting with an empty database.
 Litestream can help again, with its `restore` command:

 ```terraform